evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 ### Library Design

-During our initial design concepts for Karat Sleuth we wanted to provide a straight forward interface to anyone using the library in their application.
+During our initial design concepts for Karat Sleuth, we wanted to provide a straight forward interface to anyone using the library in their application.
 This means defining what task the library should be responsible for:

  1. Allow the library to be continuously trained based on messages of a known classification.
-This would be useful for example when implementing the library into a online email client: When the client user marked something as spam the library could be trained from that particular message.
+This would be useful, for example, when implementing the library into an online email client.
+When the client user marked something as spam the library could be trained from that particular message.

  2. Allow the library to take a single raw email message, either read from a